 8. What training are the staff supporting children and young people with SEND had or are having?

-Staff at Fox Wood have continual professional development most weeks in areas including:
+Staff at Fox Wood have continual professional development in areas including:

 - Use of symbols

 - Manual Handling

 - Safeguarding

-- P.E

-- Development of English
+- P.E.

-- Development of Maths
+- Development of curriculum areas

 - ASD approaches

 - Intensive Interaction

-- Computing Technology

-- Communication

 Our most recent Inset Days have provided training in: